-- Vinyl-cutting classes, laser-cutting classes and other workshops accommodate up to 10 participants.
+- Vinyl-cutting classes, laser-cutting classes and 3D printing classes accommodate eight participants.

 If you have a group of five or more and wish to attend a workshop, email email@example.com.

 About the Maker Lab

 Our report Making to Learn chronicles the creation of the Maker Lab, our first six months of operation and our initial findings about the space and the people who visit us.

 The Maker Lab is made possible by a generous grant from the Motorola Mobility Foundation through Chicago Public Library Foundation.